funnut/Lisq/README.md

 : echo <str>    # prints the given text
 : type <str>    # types the given text
 ```
-You can add your own functions by:
+To add your own functions:
-   + defining them,
+   + define them,
-   + then adding to *dispatch table*.
+   + then add to *dispatch table*.

 ## SETTINGS